Day One With Your Financial Advisor

 Preparing for your first meeting

 Your first meeting with your Financial Advisor marks the beginning of an important professional relationship.
-Just as you trust your doctor with your health and your mechanic with your car, you’ll be entrusting your Financial Advisor with something of great value too — your financial goals and dreams.
+Just as you rely on your doctor with your health and your mechanic with your car, you’ll be entrusting your Financial Advisor with something of great value too — your financial goals and dreams.

 Your Financial Advisor will want to know you as a person — not just as a client.

 Our Financial Advisors work with many types of investors and value their diversity.
 Your Financial Advisor will want to know you as a person — not just as a client — so he or she can understand the best way to help you with your investment needs and life goals.
 To help you know what to expect from your first meeting, you may want to check out our “Guide to Choosing a Financial Professional with Wells Fargo Advisors.”

 The right fit

 Meeting with a Financial Advisor for the first time, you should expect a friendly, casual conversation — you’re just getting to know each other.
 There’s no obligation, no pressure, no judgment — and no fee for your first meeting.
 You should be candid about your level of investing experience, overall financial situation, and financial goals.
 You should also feel comfortable asking as many questions as you’d like.

 It’s important you choose a Financial Advisor who listens to your concerns, understands your financial needs, and values your input.
 The relationship between you and your Financial Advisor is a critical one — through the years, you’ll have many sensitive, private conversations.
 The relationship may even expand to include friends and future generations of your family.

 In advance of the meeting, your Financial Advisor should send you a checklist of items to bring along, including your ID and select financial documentation.
 That said, your Financial Advisor is obligated to have a deep respect for your privacy and personal information and honor your confidentiality.
 Personal information can be shared whenever you feel you are ready.